Jorge Vera

 Jorge Vera is a contemporary American photographer born in Lima, Peru.

 Vera's work was featured in the traveling exhibit, "Contemporary Latin American Artists", funded by the Elizabeth Firestone Graham Foundation, and the Ohio Arts Council.
 The show traveled for 18 months to 16 museums and galleries throughout the Midwest and Southeastern United States.
-While in Florida he was represented by the Daniel Azoulay Gallery in Wynwood Arts District in Miami.
+While in Florida he was represented by the Daniel Azoulay Gallery in Miami's Wynwood Arts District.

 His solo show, "urbanismo-visions of self-exile and urban life”, opened at Webster University's May Gallery, now Kooyumjian Gallery, August, 2010 and subsequently at Galeria Vertice, Jan, 2011, in Lima, Peru.

-In 2013 Vera founded Lima Foto Factory, a photography school at the mansion of The Marquis de la Riva (El Marques de la Riva) in Lima's historic center.
+In 2011 Vera founded and taught at Lima Foto Factory, a photography school housed at the Colonial Mansion of The Marquis de la Riva (Mansion del Marques de la Riva) in Lima's historic center.

-In January 2025 his work on Peru's Andean pilgrimage of Qoyllur Rit'i (Snow Star) was featured in Terrain.org and prior to that on NBC News as well as in the memoir "Melted Away" (LSU Press, 2024) by author Barbara Drake-Vera.
+Vera has been a guest lecturer at Auburn University and Webster University.
+In January 2025 his work on Peru's Andean pilgrimage of Qoyllur Rit'i (Snow Star) was featured in Terrain.org and prior to that on NBC News as well as published in the memoir "Melted Away" (LSU Press, 2024), by author Barbara Drake-Vera.